geudde/attic-chest/pages/13.reference/01.porden/docs.md

-18 THE CASTLE. book r.

-" From nothing call'd yon source of life and light, 350
+" From nothing call'd yon source of life and light,

 " And all the starry splendours of the night;